Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

-Ildemaro Vargas -- with a slugging percentage of .235 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals against the Miami Marlins, with JT Chargois on the hill, on August 27 at 1:40 PM ET.
+Ildemaro Vargas -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the mound, on August 31 at 7:05 PM ET.

+He had a hitless performance in his last game (0-for-3) against the Blue Jays.

 Ildemaro Vargas Game Info & Props vs. the Marlins